superingram/Frequentist-Inference/README.md

 sampling and calculating probabilities from a normal distribution,\
 identifying the correct way to estimate the standard deviation of a population (the population parameter) from a sample,\
 how to calculate critical values and confidence intervals,\
-using the Central Limit Theorem to apply frequentist techniques,\ answer questions that pertain to very non-normally distributed data from the real world,\
+using the Central Limit Theorem to apply frequentist techniques to answer questions that pertain to very non-normally distributed data from the real world,\
 performing inference using such data to answer business questions,\
 forming a hypothesis and framing the null and alternative hypotheses,\